chauhoang99/2025_July_data_merging_test/README.md

 # Why Docker

-- Docker is chosen as a deployment solution for this assignment to make sure all the environment variables are static across all operation system.
-The assignment can work on any computer as long as there is Docker installed on that computer.
+- Docker is chosen as a deployment solution for this assignment to make sure all the environment variables and dependencies are static across all operation systems.
+It is to guarantee that the assignment can work on any computer as long as there is Docker installed on that computer.

 # What do we have insider Docker